hapax/hapax.github.io/assets/simple-physics.md

 ---

-**Exercise 1 (spring clocks).**
+**Exercise 1 (spring-driven clock).**
-Suppose you want to build a spring-driven clock, with time marked off by the oscillations of a mass attached to a spring (oscillating horizontally, so you can ignore gravity).
+You can build a clock out of a spring and a pumpkin by attaching the pumpkin to the spring, compressing the spring, and letting the system oscillate.
+(Do this horizontally so you can ignore gravity.)
 When the spring is moved from equilibrium a distance $x$, there is a [restoring force](https://en.wikipedia.org/wiki/Hooke%27s_law) proportional to displacement, $F = kx$, where $k$ is the *stiffness*.

 If the hardware stores stocks springs of stiffness $k = 100 \text{
-N/m}$, what mass should you attach for a period of $2$ s?
+N/m}$, how heavy should the pumpkin be for a period of $t = 2$ s?

 ---